codepath/android_guides/Migrating-to-the-AppCompat-Library.md

 ### Search and replacing changes

-Older projects may not include this library, so migrating requires changing the base theme and many of the main imports outlined in this [blog post](http://android-developers.blogspot.com/2014/10/appcompat-v21-material-design-for-pre.html).
+Older projects may not include this library, so migrating requires changing the base theme and many of the main imports described in this [blog post](http://android-developers.blogspot.com/2014/10/appcompat-v21-material-design-for-pre.html).
 Because the class declarations are not compatible, you need to make sure you are using the support library definitions entirely.
 Otherwise your app is likely to crash.

 The simplest is often to do a search-and-replace to start changing the following statements to start using the support libraries.